nicrivers/learningR/class_4.md

 These topics are covered in:
 - Kellstedt and Whitten, Ch.
 5-7.
 - They will also be covered in the text you used for your first research methods/statistics class.
-- Go through these [excercises to refresh your understanding of basic concepts in research methods] UPLOAD MATERIALS HERE.

 *Lab*
 - We will review these concepts in class.